MARESH-BM-CS/ROS_BOOTCAMP/README.md

 # ROS_BOOTCAMP
-This Repository includes introduction to ROS and its basic terminologies
+This Repository includes introduction to ROS,its basic terminologies and few basic commands

 **a) what is  ROS? its advantages? its limitations?**